-Welcome to the U11s at Rosslyn Park – Middlesex Champions
+Welcome to the U11s at Rosslyn Park – Middlesex and Surrey Champions

 We train once a week in Richmond Park on a Sunday morning starting at 9:00am for 2 hours, with festivals and friendlies throughout the year for all teams.